Policy Against Sexual Assault

 Any party may request an appeal of the decisions made by the Sexual Misconduct Hearing Board by petitioning the Dean of Students Office according to the procedures listed below.
-Accused students, complainants, or the victim, in the case where they victim was not the complainant, must petition within five (5) business days of receiving the written decision.
-Any party who files an appeal request must do so in writing to the Dean of Students Office (DOS) and must demonstrate in the written Appeal Application (available from the Dean of Students Office or online at gustavus.edu/deanofstudents) that reasonable grounds for the Appeal exist.
+Accused students, complainants, or the victim, in the case where the victim was not the complainant, must petition within five (5) business days of receiving the written decision.
+Any party who files an appeal request must do so to the Dean of Students Office (DOS) and must demonstrate in the written Appeal Application (available online at gustavus.edu/deanofstudents) that reasonable grounds for the Appeal exist.
 Unless otherwise noted below, all other procedures relating to appeals of Sexual Misconduct cases are the same as those outlined in the Gustavus Guide.

 The appeals committee or officer will render a written decision on the appeal request to all parties within a reasonable time frame after receipt of the appeal.